 University of Bergen & Princeton University

-I am currently the PI of the EU-funded project SIZE, which aims at assessing the risks and benefits of promoting "large" and "small" irrigation systems through dynamic models and uncertainty/sensitivity analysis.
+I am currently the PI of the EU-funded project SIZE, which aims at assessing the risks and benefits of promoting "large" and "small" irrigation systems through anthropological / historical perspectives, dynamic models and uncertainty/sensitivity analysis.
 This project is coordinated by the University of Bergen and has Princeton University as a partner institution.
+SIZE has received funding from the European Union's Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No 792178.

 My full CV can be downloaded here.